Lambdish/phunctional/docs/functions/flat_map.md

 # flat_map

 ## Description
 Returns an array containing the results of applying a given function to the items of a collection and flattening the results.
+You can use the `key` as a second argument.

 ## Parameters